ADA Defense Lawyer in NYC | ADA Lawsuit & Compliance Defense

 ADA Website Accessibility Defense

 We regularly defend companies accused of website violations.
-Courts and the Department of Justice (DOJ) treat websites as covered under ADA Title III.
+Courts and the Department of Justice treat websites as covered under ADA Title III.

 DOJ Guidance

+The DOJ’s 2022 guidance states that the ADA applies to websites of businesses open to the public, but Title III regulations do not set a technical standard.
 In April 2024, the DOJ finalized technical rules for Title II (state and local governments) — not for private-sector Title III.
 Courts still look to WCAG when evaluating barriers.

 Landmark Cases